-Introduction
+1 Introduction

 According to the ‘standard theory’, propositional attitudes are two-place relations holding between subjects and propositions.
-In the present paper, I consider the prospects of offering an analog for non-propositional attitudes.
+In the present chapter, I consider the prospects of offering an analog for non-propositional attitudes.
 As we will see, many of the same types of motivations and advantages that have made the standard theory of propositional attitudes attractive apply to non-propositional attitudes as well.
 Of course, in the case of non-propositional attitudes, objects other than propositions are called for and the suggestion to be offered is that non-propositional attitudes are two-place relations holding between subjects and properties.

 One might harbor concerns about the standard theory of propositional attitudes and I fear that many of those concerns will reemerge when considering the closely related ‘property-view’ of non-propositional attitudes.
 But I think there are good reasons for pursuing the view nevertheless.
 First, the positive proposal might just be a good one.
 The standard theory of propositional attitudes didn’t get to be standard for no reason at all.
 For those who like it, what follows may be a view worth adopting, indeed a view that will come with familiar support.
 Second, many alternative views of the propositional attitudes that exist in the literature take the standard theory as a point of departure.
 For example, some theorists who have independent reason for taking propositions to individuate in a relatively coarse grained way have found a lot to like in the standard theory but have wanted to make room for modes of presentation or some kind of vehicle of content and so have taken propositional attitudes to be three-place relations.
 Others have adopted much of what’s attractive about the standard theory but have argued that the relata of attitude relations are subjects and sentences or subjects and structures of concepts (conceived of as mental particulars or as abstract representational vehicles) rather than subjects and propositions.
 Since non-propositional attitudes are relatively under-explored, I think it will be valuable to have something resembling the standard view on the table even if only as a point of departure.
 What follows is an attempt to both motivate and offer the outlines of such a view, aiming to abstract wherever possible from the very long list of controversies surrounding the attitudes.
 My primary aim is to highlight important similarities and differences holding between propositional and non-propositional attitudes so that we may see where the hard work that has already been done on propositional attitudes can be imported into our theorizing about non-propositional attitudes and where new work will be required.

-The paper will proceed as follows: First, to serve as a guide, I will offer some important even if familiar motivations for the standard theory of propositional attitudes.
+The chapter will proceed as follows.
+First, to serve as a guide, I will offer some important even if familiar motivations for the standard theory of propositional attitudes.
 Second, guided by points of similarity and contrast with the propositional attitudes, I will offer the property-view of the non-propositional attitudes.
 Finally, I will defend the view against a seemingly obvious objection—namely that subjects don’t typically fear, like, love, and so on, properties.